Welsh NHS prescription cost rises to £594m in decade

 Marcus Longley, director of the Welsh Institute for Health and Social Care at the University of Glamorgan, said removing free prescriptions to people in Wales who could afford to pay may possibly save "tens of millions".

-But he also told BBC Radio Wales that giving people free medication when they need it may save money in the long run as, possibly, people would seek treatment early and, therefore, their condition would be prevented from becoming worse.'No guarantee'
+But he also told BBC Radio Wales that giving people free medication when they need it may save money in the long run as, possibly, people would seek treatment early and, therefore, their condition would be prevented from becoming worse.

 Mr Millar said: "Since 1999, the number of items dispensed per head has increased by 61% and the cost of those items has risen by more than £206m.